effekseer/EffekseerForUE/docs/index_en.md

-﻿% EffekseerForUnrealEngine4
+﻿% EffekseerForUnrealEngine

 <div class="main">

 ## Overview

-This is Effekseer plugin for UnrealEngine 4.
+This is Effekseer plugin for UnrealEngine.
-With this plugin, you can play effects created with Effekseer on UnrealEngine 4.
+With this plugin, you can play effects created with Effekseer on UnrealEngine.

 ## Important notice